shurillu/CTBot/README.md

 Actually this version can only send and receive messages.

 ### Simple usage
-See the EchoBot example provided.
+See the EchoBot example provided in the [examples folder](https://github.com/shurillu/CTBot/tree/master/examples).

 ### Reference
 Coming soon